adspect/adspect/overview.md

 (CPA offers, landing pages) from unwanted traffic.
 By unwanted traffic we mean:

 * **moderators and policy teams** of ad networks
+* bots of antivirus companies
 * [click fraud](https://en.wikipedia.org/wiki/Click_fraud), ubiquitous in display ads and popunder
 * spy services used by competitors to steal your creatives and landing pages
+* competing advertisers themselves
 * [content scrapers](https://en.wikipedia.org/wiki/Web_scraping)
 * [credential stuffing bots](https://en.wikipedia.org/wiki/Credential_stuffing)
-* bots of antivirus companies
 * and other flavors of questionable or outright hostile visitors

 It works as follows: visitors (traffic of any kind: ads, e-mail, organic, etc.) get their intrinsic attributes collected